ChrisLobato/AIC-Datathon-2025/README.md

 ## Description
-Our winning submission for the Student Life Track submission for a 5 hour datathon in which we did an analysis of Stony Brook University class ratings on Rate My Professor.
+Our winning submission for the Student Life Track for a 5 hour datathon in which we did an analysis of Stony Brook University class ratings on Rate My Professor.

 ## Goal